Creating a Da○saba○bar (First Issue)

 Movement (Input System)

-Move the player character.
+This moves the player character.

-Import this from the Package Manager as well.
+I'll import that from the Package Manager as well.

 var mouse = Mouse.current; if(mouse.press.ReadValue() == 1) // press state { if(holdTime > 0.0f) // wait { holdTime -= Time.deltaTime; if(holdTime < 0.0f) holdTime = 0.0f; } else // move { Vector2 pos = mouse.position.ReadValue(); } } else // release state { holdTime = HoldTime; }

-Operation information can be obtained with Mouse.current.
+Operation information can be obtained using Mouse.current.

 Vector2 vec = (pos - center).normalized;